VinnieM-3/Equation-of-Time-and-Analemma/README.md

 # Equation-of-Time
-Simple Python application to observe effects of obliquity and eccentricity on equation of time and analemma.
-The sliders can be used to vary the obliquity and eccentricity.
+Simple Python application to observe effects of obliquity, eccentricity, and the angle between the solstice (winter in northern hemisphere) and perihelion on equation of time and analemma.
+The sliders can be used to vary the obliquity, eccentricity, and solstice/perihelion angle.

 Requires: Python (tested on 2.7 and 3.7), numpy, and matplotlib.